MarcLab1/FantasyFootballRecordSimulator/README.md

 # FantasyFootballRecordSimulator

 A quick demo that simulates a Fantasy Football season, and predicts W/L records required to make the playoffs.
-Number of teams/weeks and playoff teams can be customized.
+Number of teams, weeks and playoff teams can be customized.
 Existing records of already started seasons can also be imported.

 ## Concepts